Knowledge layer for AI tools

 Common questions

-Memory systems store processed facts without attribution.
+Memory systems store processed summaries without attribution.
 Lore preserves original documents so you can cite exactly what was said, by whom, and when.

-Markdown, JSONL, JSON, plain text, CSV, HTML, XML, PDF, and images.
+Markdown, JSON, JSONL, plain text, CSV, HTML, XML, PDF, and images (JPG, PNG, GIF, WebP).
 Claude extracts metadata automatically.

-No. Backend is fully hosted.
-Just install, log in, and bring your own API keys.
+No. The backend is fully hosted.
+Install, log in, bring your API keys.

 How does multi-machine sync work?